hashicorp/terraform/website/docs/registry/api.html.md

 Endpoints that return lists of results use a common pagination format.

 They accept positive integer query variables `offset` and `limit` which have the usual SQL-like semantics.
-Each endpoint will have a sane default limit and a default offset of `0`.
-Each endpoint will also apply a sane maximum limit, requesting more results will just result in the maximum limit being used.
+Each endpoint will have a default limit and a default offset of `0`.
+Each endpoint will also apply a maximum limit, requesting more results will just result in the maximum limit being used.

 The response for a paginated result set will look like: